7 hotel award booking tricks for when you can’t find the room you want

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

+Has this been you?
 You’ve applied for all the best travel credit cards, diligently saved up a ton of miles and points, and are ready to plan your epic vacation.
-Then when it comes time to book your hotel, you search for the award rooms you want and find NOTHING available.
+Then when it comes time to book your hotel, you search for the award rooms you want and find nothing available.

+It’s discouraging, but don’t give up yet.
+There are a number of hotel award booking tricks you can keep in your back pocket that might save the day.
 All of us on the MMS team have used these hotel award booking tricks to unlock free travel, even when the hotel website says the room you need isn’t available.

 Don’t throw your hands up in the air if you can’t find an award room off the bat.
 Even if award rooms are available, you might have challenges finding a hotel that accommodates your family or fits in with your exact dates.
 Here are a few strategies to try if your initial search doesn’t return the results you want.